Back

 How It Works:

-Essentially, what we’re doing with this automation setup is creating a custom template in Orshot Studio, defining the parameters (like text, images, and layout), and then connecting those parameters to our database using Zapier.
-The flow is triggered by a Webhook from Airtable, making it easy to decide exactly which tools we want to generate carousel slides for—on demand and at scale.
+Essentially, what we’re doing with this automation setup is creating a custom template in Orshot Studio, defining the parameters (like text, images, and layout), and then connecting those parameters to our database in Airtable using Zapier.
+The automation is triggered by a Webhook sent from Airtable, making it easy to decide exactly which tools we want to generate carousel slides for straight from our database—on demand and at scale.

 Heres the steps of the Automation:

-A manual or automated action in Airtable sends a Webhook request.
+• A automated or manual action, in Airtable sends a Webhook request to zapier.

-Airtable returns the full data for the selected tool (e.g. name, image URL, description).
+• Airtable returns the full data for the selected tool (e.g. name, image URL, description) once given the ID sent from the webhook.

-Parameters like tool name, image, and tagline are injected into the layout.
+• Parameters like tool name, image, and tagline are injected into the layout and returns an image url.

-The generated image is uploaded to a Google Drive folder.
+• The generated image is uploaded to a Google Drive folder or any other storage of preference.

-This creates a shareable archive and makes it easy to organize assets.
+• This creates a shareable archive and makes it easy to organize assets which can then be used across social media and online.

 In-depth Step-by-step Process: